ke8lva/new_ham_finder/README.md

 You can find instruction to receive an app password below.
 __<https://support.google.com/mail/answer/185833?hl=en>__

-If you do not want to receive an email if no knew hams where found you can simply comment out line 141, like below.
+If you do not want to receive an email if no new hams where found you can simply comment this line out towards the bottom of the script, like below.
 __#     email(none_found_email)__

 Save your changes